Binned Spectral Power Loss for Improved Prediction of Chaotic Systems: Experiments

+In higher-dimensional problems, Fourier modes are typically grouped by isotropic wavenumber magnitude (see \linkref[\del{Equation}\ins{Eq.}]{\ref{wavenumber_mag}}), requiring binning across Cartesian shells.
+This is not needed here due to the 1D structure. \linkref[\del{Figure}\ins{Fig.}]{\ref{fig:spec_bias_func}} shows that a model trained with BSP Loss reconstructs the target function $g(x)$ more accurately than models trained with MSE Loss, especially during the initial phases of training.

 The impact of BSP Loss on function approximation and frequency learning is evident across the training iterations.
-The model trained with BSP Loss reconstructs the true function $g(x)$ with higher accuracy compared to those trained with MSE Loss, particularly in the earlier training stages (refer Figure \ref{fig:spec_bias_func} in Appendix).
-The advantage of BSP Loss is highlighted in Figure \ref{fig:spec_bias_combined_fft} (right), where its Fourier Transform representations capture high-frequency components of the true function $g(k)$ more effectively than MSE Loss, which struggles to learn these components.
-Additionally, in Figure~\ref{fig:spec_bias_combined_fft} (left) we indicate the Mean Squared Error (MSE) throughout training iterations for the MSE loss, the BSP loss and the FFT regularizer mentioned in \citep{chattopadhyay2024oceannet}.
-Although the FFT loss performs slightly better than just using the MSE loss, BSP clearly outperforms all of them illustrating its superior convergence properties.
-Additionally we would like to mention that we can not use the MMD loss here as it is a simple function approximation task and there is no concept of underlying distribution or attractor (in other words, we do not have any batches to compute the MMD).
+The model trained with BSP Loss reconstructs the true function $g(x)$ with higher accuracy compared to those trained with MSE Loss, particularly in the earlier training stages (refer \linkref[\del{Figure}\ins{Fig.}]{\ref{fig:spec_bias_func}}).
+The advantage of BSP Loss is highlighted in \linkref[\del{Figure}\ins{Fig.}]{\ref{fig:spec_bias_combined_fft}} (right), where its Fourier Transform representations capture high-frequency components of the true function $g(k)$ more effectively than MSE Loss, which struggles to learn these components.
+Additionally, in \linkref[\del{Figure}\ins{Fig.}]{\ref{fig:spec_bias_combined_fft}} (left), we indicate the Mean Squared Error (MSE) throughout training iterations for the MSE loss, the BSP loss, and the FFT regularizer mentioned in \citep{chattopadhyay2024oceannet}.
+Although the FFT loss performs slightly better than just using the MSE loss, BSP is observed to outperform all of them, illustrating its ability to improve convergence.
+Additionall,y we would like to mention that we can not use the MMD loss here as it is a simple function approximation task and there is no concept of underlying invariant measure or attractor.
 These results collectively demonstrate that BSP Loss mitigates spectral bias and enhances function approximation by preserving the higher-frequency information in the learning process.
+Additionally, we also perform an ablation study for the hyperparameters in the BSP loss function, namely $\mu$ and $\epsilon$.
+From \linkref[Table]{\ref{ablation_table}}, it is observed that for all values of $\mu$ that we considered, the BSP loss consistently shows better performance by an order of magnitude from other baselines.